rbtcollins/crcache/docs/DESIGN.rst

 2. Individual resources.

 Any given project will have its own configuration to perform on a machine (e.g. installing dependencies, checking out source code).
-This implies a third
-concept:

-3. Project.
+This could imply a third concept - ``Project``, but can also be represented as just a layered source of resources, where the layer consumes from the layer below and performs whatever configuration is needed.

 After configuring a resource for a project, the resource is ready to be used.
-To mask latency or avoid repeated work, preparing multiple resources in advance may be useful, which introduces a fourth concept:
+To mask latency or avoid repeated work, preparing multiple resources in advance may be useful, which also argues for a new concept - ``resource pools``.

-4. Pooled / Allocated resources.

 However, there isn't (yet) any clear important differentiator between a source of compute resources and a pool that draws from other sources - we can treat a pool as just another source.
-So, Pooled/allocated resources will exist but only as a specialised resource source.
+So, like project, pooled resources will exist but only as a specialised resource source.

 It can be argued that sources like EC2 which require credentials and so on should be given two levels of configuration - global and per-project-binding.